Iain joined the CDT in September 2015, having previously completed a BSc in Computer Science with Electronic Engineering at the University of Exeter.

 Quantum dot lasers have been predicted to be temperature invariant which should allow for predictable characteristics over a much larger range of temperatures compared to traditional laser designs of their active regions.
 Preliminary results show that QD lasers have some unusual behaviour patterns which have yet to be explored or understood.
 These unusual behaviours with further research may open up new secure ways of transmitting data optically.
 While some research has been undertaken in how temperature affects the laser characteristics of QD lasers, these measurements over a large range haven't been completed methodically.

-The project will allow the development of a range of project specific skills ranging from an understanding of the epitaxial process and the design of epitaxial structures for laser applications, through device fabrication, laser characterisation, laser engineering (for low threshold, high power, high modulation rate) and failure analysis.
+The project has allowed the development of a range of project specific skills ranging from an understanding of the epitaxial process and the design of epitaxial structures for laser applications, through device fabrication, laser characterisation, laser engineering (for low threshold, high power, high modulation rate) and failure analysis.
 With full access to the facilities at the University of Glasgow with the James Watt Nanofabrication Centre and the Kelvin Nanocharacterisation Centre, along with Queens University Belfast with ANSIN (laboratory partnered with Seagate Technology [Ireland]) and the Centre for Nanostructured Media, full characterisation can be achieved.
 In addition, this project establishes a new international collaboration in Japan and China, with possible research visits and very different research environments.
-The project will proceed to look at assessing the operation of conventional (quantum well), QD lasers in a radioactive environment and in developing new single-mode devices for such harsh environments.
+The project has proceeded to look at assessing the operation of conventional (quantum well), QD lasers in a radioactive environment and in developing new single-mode devices for such harsh environments.

 SPIE Student Author Travel Grant and Newport Award - $750USD ~ £500